AI Powered Code Review Tools

 Vibe coders who want to trust what they shipped You built fast.
 AI wrote most of it.
 You're not certain the auth is actually secure.
 The security review tells you.

 Solo founders without a security expert You don't have one on the team.
 You probably won't for a while.
 Tekk is the review that would otherwise skip.
+Ai code review for solo developers covers exactly this gap — security, architecture, and performance review without needing a senior engineer on the team.

 Small teams with no dedicated architect Three engineers, a growing codebase, technical debt you can feel but not quite see.
 The architecture review names it.